Mid 1600s, Prax.

 “I know what you must bring, Sambar.
 Come.”
 The voice is dry and deep, as dry as the desert outside, now bereft of rain for over a season.
 Eril rises to obey, and brings out the gods.
 Two little figures, wrapped in black, have weighed on him for too long.

 To his surprise the Ironlord pours him water, bowing over it and pushing it towards him in a gesture that ghosts under his offered hands.
-Unsure how to accept at the same time as offering, caught off balance for the first time, Eril murmurs thanks.
+Unsure how to accept at the same time as offering, caught off balance for the first time, Eril murmurs thanks and seats himself on the floor by the cheap clay bowl.
 Up close the Humakti blacksmith is scarred and marked, each scar worked with carbon and tallow and rust until he is a historical record of his own power.
 With eyes still closed, he picks up the two statues and looks at them like the outer wrapping means nothing to him.
 Eril is surprised to notice his own hand trembles, and he steeples both for a moment until he no longer appears outwardly nervous.

 As he drinks, the Iron Lord puts the statues, still wrapped, onto a brazier, and Eril watches them burn away the wrappings, the spirits within woken once more.
 A lazy watcher could think the fire did it.